paulononaka/inventory_ts_firestore/README.md

 {
   "statusCode" : 409,
-  "description": "Item is no longer in stock"
+  "error": "Item is no longer in stock"
 }
 ```